talkiq/gcloud-aio/auth/README.rst

 against Google Cloud.
 The other ``gcloud-aio-*`` package components accept a ``Token`` instance as an argument; you can define a single token for all of these components or define one for each.
-Each component corresponds to a given Google Cloud service and each service requires "`scopes`_".
+Each component corresponds to a given Google Cloud service and each service requires various "`scopes`_".

 |pypi| |pythons-aio| |pythons-rest|